-Rehoboth Beach: Known for its lively beach scene, Rehoboth Beach is a popular tourist destination, especially during summer.
-Establishments in this area often have a high demand for bartenders during the tourist season.
+Rehoboth Beach: Known for its lively beach scene, this town is a popular tourist destination, especially during summer.
+Establishments in this area often have a high demand for bartenders and alcohol servers during the tourist season.

 Newark: Home to the University of Delaware, Newark has a college-town vibe with numerous bars and pubs that cater to students and faculty, providing a steady demand for bartenders.
 This might be a place to work as a student bartender.

 Here are some questions people ask about becoming a bartender in Delaware.

 Do you need a license to be a bartender in Delaware?